-Effort for all trips landing red snapper was determined using the Southeast Fisheries Science Center's (SEFSC) coastal logbook records for 2002-2021.6 The number of trips, average trip length, the average red snapper landings per trip, and average total landings per trip are analyzed by gear (Table 13).
+Effort for all trips landing red snapper was determined using the Southeast Fisheries Science Center's (SEFSC) coastal logbook records for 2002-20226.
+The number of trips, average trip length, the average red snapper landings per trip, and average total landings per trip are analyzed by gear (Table 13).
 Vertical line (VL) gear includes all types of vertical gear (e.g., hand lines, bandit reels, hook and line, etc.), as well as miscellaneous gear (e.g., spearfishing).
 The longline gear category (LL) does not include any other gear.
 Differences in effort may be influenced by gear and region.

 Red snapper is part of the reef fish complex that contains both GT-IFQ species and other non-IFQ species.
 Vessels typically harvest both red snapper and other species on the same trip.
 The RS-IFQ program eliminated the mini-seasons and derby fishing conditions, as well as the trip limits for red snapper.
 The number of trips and average pounds of red snapper harvested per trip are consistently greater on trips using VL gear than LL gear (Table 13).
 The number of VL trips increased in 2010 when the GT-IFQ program began, and increased again in 2014 through 2017, although average days per trip remained similar.
 Generally, for trips using VL gear, red snapper comprises nearly half of the total landings.
 The average pounds per trip of red snapper increased gradually over time.
 These increases coincide with overall increases in red snapper quota available for harvest.
-In 2020 and 2021, the average noticeably increased to 1,737 and 1,782 lb red snapper/trip, respectively, for trips using VL gear.
 Trips using VL gear are typically around 4 days in length, and has remained constant over time.

-6 SEFSC Coastal Logbook accessed 9/13/2022
+6 SEFSC Coastal Logbook accessed 3/1/2023